-We have worked with hundreds of CrossFit members and we have used the knowledge and experience to create this membership site.
-We have put the guide together as a starting point and we know that this will help improve your CrossFit performance and reduce your body fat....if followed for a consistent period!
+We have worked with over a thousand CrossFit members and we have used the knowledge and experience to create this membership site.
+We have put the guide together as a starting point and we know that this will help improve your CrossFit performance.

 This section provides the HOW, THE WHAT AND THE WHY of the strength plan.